joaquinlom/react-native-wikitude-sdk/README.md

 Wikitude needs the camera for obvious reasons

 ## Android
- will ask for permission using the PermissionsAndroid module from React Native. if no permissions was granted, will show a button to ask again.
+ will ask for permission using the PermissionsAndroid module from React Native. if no permissions was granted, it will render a button to ask again.

 ## IOS
 Please verify the info.plist for the camera permission text, the module only check the camera permission.